Serverless Marimo Dashboard

 1. Host your dashboard on a static site hosting service like GitHub Pages, Netlify, or Vercel.
 Since the dashboard is just a static file, you don’t need to worry about server maintenance or costs.

 2. When you open the dashboard in your browser, it will load the webassembly module and run your Python code to display the data.
 You can interact with the dashboard just like you would with any other web application.
-The compute is done locally in the browser using pyodide, the uer is paying for it with their CPU cycles, so it’s truly serverless.
+The compute is done locally in the browser using pyodide, the user is paying for it with their CPU cycles.

 You can try the dashboard out here.